SamoyaTech/D287-Custom-PC-Website/README.md

   inventory outside that range, preventing invalid stock states.
 - **Product Assembly Logic** - Products are built from associated parts, with validation to ensure enough part inventory exists before a product can be created or updated.
-- **Buy Now / Purchase Flow** - Customers can "purchase" a product directly from the main inventory screen.
-Each purchase decrements product stock by one and displays a success/failure confirmation page depending on availability, without affecting the inventory of the underlying parts.
+- **Purchase Flow** - Customers can "purchase" a product directly from the main inventory screen.
+Each purchase decrements product stock by one and displays a success/failure confirmation page depending on availability.
 - **Sample Data on Startup** - The app seeds itself with 5 sample parts and 5 sample products on first run, so the inventory is populated and ready to explore immediately with no manual setup.